tdhock/tdhock.github.io/_posts/2024-08-06-atime-new-old.md

 ![plot of chunk atime-agg-refs-win-new](/assets/img/2024-08-06-atime-different-cpu/atime-agg-refs-win-new.png)

-* Above new windows, below old linux.
+* Above new windows, below old linux, a subtle difference is that the curves seem a bit smoother below.
-* TODO

 ![plot of chunk atime-agg-refs-linux-old](/assets/img/2024-08-06-atime-different-cpu/atime-agg-refs-linux-old.png)